videntity/python-omhe/omhe/hardware/wiibalance/README.rst

     sudo python setup.py install

 If this works, then your computer is now read to connect to the balance board.
-If you have problems please see the cwiid documentaion.
+If you have problems please see the cwiid documentation.
 These instructions were tested on Ubuntu 10.

 2. Using the Wii Balance Board Application:
 ===========================================

-Run the weightdemo.py application and immedatly press the red button on the bottom of your balance board to sync the bluetooth connection.
+Run the weightdemo.py application and immediately press the red button on the bottom of your balance board to sync the bluetooth connection.
 If all goes well you will see a GUI display on your computer.
 ::